Nunsthorpe: Community organisations

+The Second Avenue Resource Centre (formerly the Nunsthorpe and Bradley Park Resource Centre) opened in 1995 to provide services and support to the estate's residents.
+In 2014, the centre relocated and reopened under a new name: Centre4.
+Centre4 is the largest community organisation in North East Lincolnshire, with over 1,100 people visiting each week.
+It is described as a 'vibrant community hub' and its management board includes residents of the estate.
+The centre's services include social prescribing support via its inhouse health and wellbeing team, a specialist advice team who help residents of the entire borough over the phone and in-person, and a not-for-profit employment arm: Ethical Recruitment Agency (ERA).
+It also hosts dozens of other charities and community organisations, such as Climb4, Creating Positive Opportunity and the local branches of Alzheimers Society and the Red Cross.
+It is located adjacent to Nunnys Farm, a community farm and charity open to the general public.
+Inside the venue, there is also the Community Cafe and Community Shop, which sell discounted meals and groceries respectively.

+On 18 May 2024, the centre reopened its ground floor welcome zone with a new coffee bar, alongside modernised decor, a public living room, contemporary furniture and soundproof booths for confidential conversations.

 South Ward Partnership, which includes Nunsthorpe, Bradley Park and the Grange Estate, is composed of residents and representatives from various agencies, working to improve conditions on the estates.
 Membership of the partnership is open to all residents of the ward aged 16 and over.
 Non-residents with an interest in the area may attend meetings without voting rights.
 It meets at various venues within the ward area.

 The Hands Together Youth Group, based on the estate, put together shoe boxes full of essential items and sent them to the children of Romania for Christmas 2010.
 In 2011 they decided to do something for the men and women serving in the armed forces.
 They handed over 20 shoeboxes full of items such as toothpaste, shampoo and aftershave, to the Pink Berets fundraising group, for the troops in Afghanistan.

 In 2011 a street party was held on the estate to celebrate the wedding of Prince William and Catherine Middleton.
 At the event, held in Redbourne Road, youngsters became princes and princesses for a day.
 Dressed in costumes made by event organiser Mary Stuart, children from the estate recreated the royal wedding ceremony.

 Nunsthorpe resident, Doreen White, was awarded an MBE in the Queen's Birthday Honours for services to education while working at Franklin College.
 She had dedicated her working life to the college, first as a cleaner and later as a social area supervisor.

 The estate's residents put their own mark on the 2012 Olympic celebrations.
 Local schoolchildren designed a paper version of the Olympic Torch, which was carried through the estate, culminating in a ceremony at Nunsthorpe Community School.